 However, the ancient beliefs of heaven and hell, representing in a sense karmic interpretations associated with time – as a message of hope and fear, have crept into all religions.
 Real or fictitious visualizations, religious thinkers found the belief system very useful to include it in the scriptures in one form or another.
 The purpose was to convince people and convey the massage of reward for performing good deeds, and consequences or fears for performing otherwise.

 Time is also implicitly included in the dynamic pressure or kinetic energy of fluid flows.
-We have discussed the pioneering theory of Daniel Bernoulli (1700 – 1782) in the Common Sense Hydraulics blog on the SCIENCE & TECHNOLOGY page.
+We have discussed the pioneering theory of Daniel Bernoulli (1700 – 1782) in the Common Sense Hydraulics blog on the SCIENCE & TECHNOLOGY page (links in Widecanvas Home Page).
 Bernoulli has shown that in a frictionless flow, dynamic pressure is given by the product of fluid mass and the speed or velocity squired, V^2.
 Perhaps this basic understanding paved the way for Einstein to formulate his famous mass-energy equivalence in the very high-speed domain of the electromagnetic and gravitational radiations, E = mC^2, with E being the energy, m being the mass and C being the speed of light (671 million miles per hour).

 Einstein’s theory deals with the macro-understanding of physical laws – in areas of motions dominated by the accelerations of heavy masses in the vast curved space-time field – time being the 4th dimension.
 The mass or its equivalent energy causes the space-time fabric to curve – the curvature in turn accelerates the motions of masses.
 Here again, we can take the help from Bernoulli theorem to understand Einstein.
 Unsteady Bernoulli theorem says that fluid accelerations can be a local phenomenon as a function of time only, or can be generated when a fluid motion is subjected to change direction in a curved field such as in a river bend.
 Therefore, any change in the direction of fluid motion due to curvature results in the convective acceleration of its speed – this reality is in fact nothing but the Newton’s (Isaac Newton, 1643 – 1727) First Law of Motion.
 Einstein’s brilliance lies in seeing this underlying physics of motion through the wave processes of electromagnetic and gravitational radiations to explain how very heavy masses or very high energies can warp the space-time frame.